Are you wondering what customers think about your product? Are you looking for the best NPS software that would help you find that out?

 For example, add-ons might allow running NPS via a limited set of channels only.
 For example, a CRM might allow emailing surveys to customers.
 But you wouldn’t be able to collect their feedback in the app or through your website.

-Another example where add-ons might be falling short is following up with responses.
+Another example where add-ons might be falling short is following up with survey responses.
 The beauty of NPS is that it allows you to score your customers’ sentiment towards the product or the brand.
 But you can also uncover their reasons for scoring you the way they did.

 Plugins might not allow you to respond to feedback automatically, and ask follow-up questions, limiting your ability to follow-up quickly.